SidTheKid007/Windfall-Challenge/README.md

 * The Extra Trees Regressor was used to craft the probability (of $20k donated in the next 5 years) based propensity model.
 This works because the target variable is 1 or 0, and the Extra Trees Regressor uses the algorithmic framework of the Extra Trees Classifier with mean at the end (instead of mode).

 ### Hyperparameter Tuning
-* A gridsearch was run on Bootstrap, Criterion, and Max Features
+* A gridsearch was run on Bootstrap, Criterion, and Max Features.

 ### Results
 | Model | Description | Accuracy | F1 Score | AUC Score |